sfragkoul/synth4bench/UserGuide.md

 ## Installation

 **Create the Conda Environment**:
-To create the conda environment that was used for the analysis run the following command in your terminal **(Bash)**:
+To create the conda environment that was used for the analysis run the following command in your terminal **(Bash)**.
+This will install all the required dependencies specified in the environment.yml file.

     conda env create -f environment.yml

-This will install all the required dependencies specified in the environment.yml file.

 **Activate the Conda Environment:**
 After creating the environment, activate it with the following command in your terminal **(Bash)**: